 World-class research is fundamental as we aspire to be one of the top 25 universities in the world.
 Progress is encouraging, but we have much more to do to achieve our ambitious goal, outlined in our new research strategy.

 Among our huge range of research we have identified five research beacons.
-Each is an area of excellence where we are providing solutions to global challenges: advanced materials, industrial biotechnology, energy, cancer and addressing global inequalities.
+Each is an area of excellence where we are providing solutions to global challenges: advanced materials, biotechnology, cancer, energy and global inequalities.
 Put simply, we must demonstrate, with the passion and conviction of those early scholars and inventors, what difference our education makes to our students, and what difference our research and social responsibility work makes to the world.
 This is Manchester.
 Here we break convention.
 We forge revolution.
 We make a difference.

 Professor Dame Nancy Rothwell - President and Vice-Chancellor.
 Adapted from Professor Rothwell’s speech at the 2015 Foundation Day, which you can watch above.